MrQR-me/docs/FormBuilder/Section.md

 [Section](https://docs.mrqr.me/FormBuilder/Section)

 You can also
-Edit
-{: .text-light-grey-000 }
-the Section Name or completely
+Edit {: .text-light-grey-000 } the Section Name or completely
-Remove
-{: .text-red-000 }
+Remove{: .text-red-000 }

 the Section

 ![MrQR Form Builder](/assets/images/Forms/MrQR_Form_New_Section_Created.png "Created")